Berico-Technologies/CMF/README.md

 ### If I'm writing my own "bus" anyway, why use CMF at all?

 Ah, now we come to one of the really beautiful value propositions that CMF has to offer.
-The envelope bus knows how to route envelopes, and envelopes are just a map/dictionary of headers and a byte array of content.
-By using our event bus - or by writing your own bus on our envelope bus - you reap a number of valuable rewards:
+Since CMF is merely an abstraction, you're free to find and use the best implementation for your needs.
+It's likely that a bus has already been written for you.
+Already, we know of command buses, streaming buses, batched event buses, web-socket buses, etcetera that implement CMF.

+For example, check out the implementation that we've written: [Open AMPere](http://github.com/Berico-Technologies/AMP).

+Here's just a few of the feature of our implementation:
+ - Multi-lingual Clients
+   - Java Client
+   - .NET Client
+   - Client-Side JavaScript Client
+   - Coming Soon: Python and C++!!
  - Routing is flexible and dynamic.
-   - Send to - or listen on - multiple queues/exchanges for a given message type
+   - Send to - or listen on - multiple clusters of queues/exchanges for a given message type
    - Change routing at runtime without stopping anything
    - Redirect message traffic (at runtime) in the event of performance bottlenecks
    - Configure secondary brokers in the event of a crash by the primary brokers